-304.10 This section shall expire three (3) years after the date of publication of the notice of final rulemaking (expires August 27, 2018).
+304.10 This section shall expire three (3) years after the date of publication of the notice of final rulemaking in the District of Columbia Register (expires on February 6, 2023).

 305. GEORGETOWN MORATORIUM ZONE (EXPIRED)

 305.1 No retailer's licenses class CT, DT, CN, DN, or CX, shall be issued for a period of five (5) years after the effective date of this section in the Georgetown Moratorium Zone that extends approximately one thousand eight hundred (1800) feet in all directions from the intersection of Wisconsin Avenue and N Street, N.W., Washington, D.C.
 The number of class CR or DR retailer's licenses permitted in this area shall not exceed sixty-eight (68).
 The number of class DX retailer's licenses in this area shall not exceed one (1).